lolmaus/ember-drag-sort/README.md

 })
 ```

+#### Extending the dragSortItem page object component

-You can not provide custom descriptor for `dragSortItem`s.
-But you can describe item content.
-For example, you can describe following template:
+You can not provide a custom descriptor for `dragSortItem`, but you can describe its content.
+For example, you can describe the following template:

 ```handlebars
 {{#drag-sort-list